-a.
+- a.
 All grantees will receive round-trip transportation from their homes to the place within the host country where the project is to be carried out.
 Travel costs will be calculated on the basis of direct round-trip economy class airfare.
 All airline tickets purchased using U.S. Government money must comply with the Fly America Act.
-Unless the terms of grant specify otherwise, the grant does not provide for costs of passports, visas, immunizations or other costs incidental to travel abroad.
+Unless the terms of grant specify otherwise, the grant does not provide for costs of passports, visas, immunizations or other costs incidental to travel abroad. - b.

-- b.
 Grantees may receive an excess baggage allowance to permit them to transport books, equipment, and other materials to and from their assignment as accompanied baggage. - c.
 If grantees arrive in the host country before the beginning date of the grant as specified on the grant authorization, they will not be eligible for maintenance allowance until such beginning date, unless the Commission considers that the reason for early travel is valid.
 The same policy applies to grantees to non-Commission countries, except that the post and the Bureau must agree to the early arrival and approve any adjustment of grant benefits. - d.
-Recipients of extensions or renewals will not be entitled to international travel beyond that provided in the original grant, except for any increases in cost of return travel.
+Recipients of extensions or renewals will not be entitled to international travel beyond that provided in the original grant, except for any increases in cost of return travel, unless the travel has been approved at the direction of the Commission or post in consultation with ECA.